Access to summer meals is as easy as sending a text

-A lot of kids, like Carsten Corbia, have busy schedules.
+A lot of kids, like Carsten Corbin, have busy schedules.
 Thanks to this summer meal site, he still finds time to fit a healthy meal into his daily routine.

-"We came here like we come every week days, every week days for lunch," Corbia said.
+“We came here like we come every week days, every week days for lunch,” Corbin said.

 Monday is sandwich day.

-"It was good because it was an enormous sandwich and the grapes were good because they were fresh," Corbia said.
+“It was good because it was an enormous sandwich and the grapes were good because they were fresh,” Corbin said.

 “We know the importance of kids having a healthy nutritional diet and for some kids during the summer months that’s harder.
 And so we want to have this opportunity for them so they have that energy to be out playing and learning and growing during the summer and know that there is a place they can get those two meals each day Monday through Friday,” Hayward Elementary Principal Jeff Sheets said.

-Note: This article has been revised to reflect the following correction: